Politics of Guyana: Legislative branch

 Legislative power of Guyana rests in a unicameral National Assembly.
-In 2001 the makeup of the National Assembly was reformed.
-Now 25 members are elected via proportional representation from 10 Geographic Constituencies.
-Additionally 40 members are chosen also on the basis of proportional representation from National lists named by the political parties.
+In 2001, the makeup of the National Assembly was reformed.
+Now, 25 members are elected via proportional representation from 10 Geographic Constituencies.
+Additionally, 40 members are chosen also based on proportional representation from National lists named by the political parties.

 The president may dissolve the assembly and call new elections at any time, but no later than 5 years from its first sitting.

 Elections

-Guyana was ranked 6th least electoral democracy in the Americas according to V-Dem Democracy indices for year 2024.
+Guyana was ranked 6th least electoral democracy in the Americas according to V-Dem Democracy indices for the year 2024.